 Here’s an example: a 35-year-old woman experiences occasional hormonal breakouts that seem to appear out of nowhere, so she thinks she has an acne-prone skin type (understandably so).
 She will then purchase breakout-fighting products to go to work on her “problem skin.”
-This is a problem because most breakout-fighting products are harsh and drying, which will likely leave her skin flaky and irritated.
-Not only that, but these products won’t address her other skin concerns, such as preventing discoloration and signs of aging like fine lines.
+However, most breakout-fighting products are harsh and drying, which will likely leave her skin flaky and irritated.
+Not only that, but these products won’t address her other skin concerns, such as preventing discoloration and signs of aging.
 To top it all off, traditional breakout-fighting products don’t work on hormonal acne.
 So, not only is she becoming frustrated at the lack of results, but she’s also compromising the health and integrity of her skin.

 When people experience breakouts, it’s often the only thing they see in their skin.
 It’s important to take into consideration how often you’re breaking out and whether this is really your top (or only) skin concern.
-Many of the 9 skin types address breakouts, but they do so while balancing other skin concerns.
-Even my acne-focused products, such as the Rapid Response Detox Masque and Anti Bump Solution, never dry out the skin, which is a common issue when it comes to treating adult acne.
+Many of the 9 Skin Types address breakouts, but they do so while balancing other skin concerns.
+Even my breakout-focused products, such as the Rapid Response Detox Masque and Anti Bump Solution, never dry out the skin, which is a common issue when it comes to treating adult acne.

 Mistake #2: Thinking That Dry and Dehydrated Skin Are the Same Thing

 Some people might think there’s no difference between dry and dehydrated skin, when, in reality, there’s a major difference.
 Let me explain.
 Dry skin means there is little to no oil being produced, which can leave the skin looking rough and flaky.
 To remedy this, oil-based products are needed to replenish moisture levels.
-This will leave the skin looking soft, smooth, and supple.
 In this way, dry skin is fairly straightforward.